 This is the outdoor and permanent part displayed and demonstrated by the Harbour museum (now part of the Maritime museum too).
-It will tell you about the history of Rotterdam as a port way back in the days when it was in the center.
+It will tell you about the history of the port way back in the days when it was in the center.
 There are some new art pieces too, look out for them.